OskarHavo/M7011E-Labb/README.md

 ***Realistic Wind Turbines*** <br>
 **Oskar** <br>
-The windmills can also get broken down for a random number of days.
+The windmills can also get broken down.
 During this time the household only recieves energy from the Power Plant and from its energy buffer.